magento/merchdocs/src/stores/b2b-configure-quotes.md

 The quote configuration determines the minimum required order amount for quote requests, the quote lifetime, and the supported file formats for attached files.

+## Role resources for quotes

+The ability to:

+-  Decline
+-  Print
+-  Save as Draft
+-  Send
+-  View

+a quote is controlled via settings in [Role Resources]({% link system/permissions-role-resources.html %}).
+These role resources must be set for the [User Role]({% link system/permissions-user-roles.md %}) that the admin user is under.

 ## Configure quotes

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.